 I've always been interested in DX hunting and DXCC.
 In the year 2001 I went on my first expedition to Luxembourg with 6 other radio friends.
 In the following 10 years we undertook several expeditions to LX, GU and OJ0, in total making well over 100,000 QSOs.
 In the picture at the top right you can see me on Market Reef in front of the lighthouse that was our shack, and a special place on the earth for DXCC.

-I have always preferred CW for contesting, but run SSB as well for DXCC hunting.
-I hope to contact you in any major contest, and I'm happy to qsl via the DARC buro or direct.
+I have always preferred CW for contesting, but do work SSB as well.
+I hope to contact you in any contest, and I'm happy to QSL via buro, LOTW or direct.

 73 Jelmer DJ5MO /PA5R